-The Grand Council is composed of the Grand Officers, Past Grand Consuls, members of the Executive Committee, Grand Trustees, Grand Praetors and members of the Sigma Chi Leadership Institute (as ex officio members).
+The Grand Council is composed of the Grand Officers, Past Grand Consuls, members of the Executive Committee, Grand Trustees and Grand Praetors.
 Each Grand Praetor appoints an undergraduate member delegate from his province to represent the active chapters at each meeting of the Grand Council.